Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Introduction

+where $A^{\dagger}$ is the linear pseudo-inverse of $A$ and $v(y)$ is any function whose image belongs to the nullspace of $A$ verifies measurement consistency $Af(y_i)=y_i$. } \end{proposition}

-Despite the appeal and better performance of the learning-based approach, in many sensing applications we can only access incomplete measurements $y_i$, resulting in a chicken-and-egg problem: in order to reconstruct $x$ we need the signal model $p(x)$, but to learn this model we require some ground truth training data $x_i$.
-Moreover, if the measurement process $A$ is incomplete, it is fundamentally impossible to learn $p(x)$ only through measurements $y_i$, as there is no information about the set of signals $\signalset$ (and thus about $p(x)$) in the nullspace of $A$.
-Here we show that this fundamental limitation can be overcome either by using information from multiple incomplete forward operators $A_1,\dots,A_{\ntransf}$ or by having a single operator $A$ and exploiting weak prior information associated with group invariance properties the signal model.
+\begin{proof} \JT{For any $f$ of the form \cref{eq:unlearnable}, the measurement consistency can be expressed as $Af(y) = AA^{\dagger}y + Av(y)$ where the first term is simply $y$ as $AA^{\dagger}$ is the identity matrix, and $Av(y)=0$ for any $v(y)$ in the nullspace of $A$.} \end{proof} Hence the chicken-and-egg problem: in order to reconstruct $x$ we need the signal model, but to learn this model we require some ground truth training data $x_i$.

+Here we show that this fundamental limitation can be overcome \JT{if $\signalset$ is low-dimensional,} either by using information from multiple incomplete \JT{measurement} operators $A_1,\dots,A_{\ntransf}$ or by having a single operator $A$ and exploiting weak prior information associated with group invariance properties of the signal model.

 Multiple measurement operators can provide additional information about the model if the operators have different nullspaces.
-This idea was used in various inverse problems such as image inpainting~\cite{studer2012dictionary}, magnetic resonance imaging (MRI)~\cite{liu2020rare} and hyperspectral imaging~\cite{yang2015mixture}.
-Recently, the equivariant imaging framework~\cite{chen2021equivariant} empirically showed that learning the signal model with a single operator $A$ is also possible if the signal model is invariant to a certain group of transformations\footnote{Formally, these transformations constitute the action of a group (also called the representation of a group).} $T_1,\dots,T_{\ntransf}$, as they give access to multiple \emph{virtual} operators $AT_1,\dots,AT_{\ntransf}$ with possibly different nullspaces.
+This idea was used in various inverse problems such as image inpainting~\citep{studer2012dictionary}, magnetic resonance imaging (MRI)~\citep{liu2020rare} and hyperspectral imaging~\citep{yang2015mixture}.
+Recently, the equivariant imaging framework~\citep{chen2021equivariant,chen2021robust} empirically showed that learning the signal model with a single operator $A$ is also possible if the signal model is invariant to a certain group of transformations\footnote{Formally, these transformations constitute the action of a group (also called the representation of a group).} $T_1,\dots,T_{\ntransf}$, as they give access to multiple \emph{virtual} operators $AT_1,\dots,AT_{\ntransf}$ with possibly different nullspaces.
 This strategy offers an appealing way to learn the model, as most real-world signal sets present certain invariances, such as invariance to translations and rotations in images.